Keeping your employees happy is one of the most important jobs you have as an employer.

-From challenging co-workers to not feeling recognized for their hard work, the workplace can be full of employee frustrations that you as an employer don’t always know about.
+From unwanted work schedules to not feeling recognized for their hard work, the workplace can be full of employee frustrations that you as an employer don’t always know about.

 While you can’t make every day on the job perfect for all of your employees, knowing their potential frustrations and how to deal with them will help ensure that your employees are happy and that your company is functioning at its best.

 Frustration #1: Pulling extra weight for lazy co-workers

 No one likes having to pick up the slack when others aren’t tackling their fair share of the work.
 And when this feeling is between co-workers, it can be a destructive force within your company.

 Minimizing any imbalances in work will go a long way in building positive energy within your company.
 Instead of letting the less motivated ride the coattails of your hardest working employees, try assessing your training program to see whether you can even out the load while maintaining your quality standards across all staff.
 Sharing time management tips as part of your training program can help get all employees working efficiently and effectively.

 Frustration #2: Lack of communication from the management team

 Your strongest employees are those who genuinely care about the future of the company.

 These employees often wish they could learn and contribute more to the company than they are able – but unfortunately, a lack of communication about the holistic view of the business from management teams keeps them from doing contributing at a higher level.

 Although it’s not always practical to be completely transparent about your business practices, providing a view into different areas of the company can go a long way in showing your employees that they are a trusted part of your company.